Indigo Macaws Photo: Fabrice Schmitt

 Bahia is known among Brazilians as a cultural hotspot celebrated for exotic food, mysterious religions, and energetic dance forms.
 But it’s also a natural history wonderland, encompassing nearly all that Brazil has to offer.
 From coastal white-sand woodland, to interior caatinga, to the moist mata atlântica of the hilly south, to the extremely localized viney mata de cipó, to the complex mix of habitats at Chapada Diamantina National Park, we’ll make a circuit through this largest of the northeastern states in search of its varied avifauna and local endemic species.
 During our short trip we’ll visit two major biomes, the cerrado and the Atlantic Forest.
 The cerrado covers about one-quarter of Brazil’s territory and supports one of the planet’s biologically richest savannas.
 It’s typically an open to semi-open habitat, making birding quite easy, and includes a mix of grassland, wooded savanna, dry forest, and stone gardens.

-Day 1: The pre-tour extension begins at 6.30 p.m. in the lobby of our hotel, near Salvador de Bahia International Airport.
+Day 1: The tour begins at 6:30 p.m. in the lobby of our hotel, near Salvador de Bahia International Airport.
 Night in Salvador de Bahia.

 Day 3: We’ll have a full day’s birding near Canudos, starting early at the cliffs where Indigo Macaws breed.
 Seeing the macaws flying in front of the ochre cliffs in the morning light is truly magical.

 After feasting on excellent views of the macaws, we’ll spend the rest of the day birding the caatinga habitat with its mix of short trees, cacti, euphorbias, and thorny bushes.
-We’ll look for fancy birds such as Caatinga (Barred) and Silvery-cheeked Antshrikes, Black-bellied Antwren, Broad-tipped Hermit, Lesser (Bahia) Wagtail-Tyrant, the unique Red-shouldered Spinetail, and the lovely Cactus Parakeet.
+We’ll look for fancy birds such as Caatinga (Barred) Antshrike, Black-bellied Antwren, Broad-tipped Hermit, Stripe-breasted Starthroat, Caatinga Cacholote, Greater Wagtail-Tyrant, the unique Red-shouldered Spinetail, and the lovely Cactus Parakeet.
 With some luck we might even find the rare Great Xenops or the elusive Stripe-backed Antbird.
 After dinner we’ll search for Scissor-tailed Nightjar and other nightbirds.
 We should note that the botanical diversity here is also impressive, and in addition to the birds we’ll enjoy wonderful plants and flowers, even if blooming is dependent on the random rains.
 Night in Canudos.

-Day 2: From coastal Salvador de Bahia, we’ll make the long drive inland toward the picturesque town of Lençois in the Chapada Diamantina region.
-After arriving in Lençois, if time permits, we’ll bird in the nearby dry forest, looking for Surucua Trogon, Planalto Slaty-Antshrike, and the recently split Ceara Gnateater.
+Day 4: We’ll make the long drive toward the picturesque town of Lençois in the Chapada Diamantina region.
+After arriving in Lençois, if time permits, we’ll bird in the nearby dry forest, looking for the elegant Surucua Trogon, the vocal Planalto Slaty-Antshrike, and the secretive and recently split Ceara Gnateater which inhabits the forest understory.
 Night in Lençois.

-Day 3: After an early breakfast we’ll visit dry forest and caatinga habitat near the village of Palmeiras.
-We have an excellent chance of finding Silvery-cheeked and Caatinga (Barred) Antshrikes, Black-bellied and Caatinga Antwrens, the cute Tropical Gnatcatcher, Red-cowled Cardinal, and at least a few Cactus Parakeets.
-It will also here that we hope to find the São Francisco Sparrow, a lovely bird only described in 1997.
+Day 5: After an early breakfast we’ll visit dry forest and caatinga habitat near the village of Palmeiras.
+We have an excellent chance of finding Silvery-cheeked Antshrike, Caatinga Antwren, Gray-eyed Greenlet, the cute Tropical Gnatcatcher, Red-cowled Cardinal, at least a few Cactus Parakeets and perhaps even the noisy Scarlet-throated Tanager.
+It’s also here that we hope to find the Sao Francisco Sparrow, a lovely bird only described in 1997.
 A few miles away we’ll explore an interesting area of grassland mixed with low shrubs.
-Despite growing on poor and sandy soils, the vegetation here is extremely varied, from dwarf palm trees to stunning flowers, and it’s home to fabulous birds such as Rufous-sided Pygmy-Tyrant, White-rumped Tanager, Campo Flicker, Collared Crescentchest, and Black-throated Saltator.
+Despite growing on poor and sandy soils, the vegetation here is extremely varied, from dwarf palm trees to stunning flowers, and is home to fabulous birds such as Rufous-sided Pygmy-Tyrant, White-rumped Tanager, Campo Flicker, Collared Crescentchest, and Black-throated Saltator.

-After a midday break in Lençois we’ll visit the scenic Morro do Pai Inacio, a plateau covered by spectacular vegetation.
-The most intrepid of us will have the opportunity to climb the plateau and enjoy the wonderful view, but even without reaching the top, we’ll have a great chance of finding the stunning Hooded Visorbearer, the endemic Pale-throated Pampa-Finch, and the lovely Velvety Black-Tyrant.
+After a mid-day break in Lençois we’ll visit the scenic Morro do Pai Inacio, a plateau covered by spectacular vegetation.
+The more intrepid will have the opportunity to climb the plateau and enjoy the wonderful view, but even without reaching the top, we’ll have a great chance of finding the stunning Hooded Visorbearer, the endemic Pale-throated Pampa-Finch, and the lovely Velvety Black-Tyrant.
 Between the boulders we may spot a Rock Cavy, a weird-looking mammal related to Guinea Pigs.
-We’ll also look for the very recently described Sincora Antwren, a beautiful and extremely local species, found only in the northern part of the Espinhaço range, as well as more common species such as Burnished-buff Tanager, Planalto Tyrannulet, and Gilt-edged Tanager.
+We’ll also look for the very recently described Sincora Antwren, a beautiful and extremely local species, found only in the northern part of the Espinhaço range, as well as more common species such as Burnished-buff Tanager or Planalto Tyrannulet.
 Night in Lençois.

-Day 4: We’ll spend the morning in the dry forest near Lençois, looking for Pale-bellied Tyrant-Manakin, the recently split Ochre-backed Woodpecker, Black-capped Antwren, and the superb White-naped Jay among others.
-In the background of the songs and calls of more common birds we’ll probably hear the marvelous song of the Yellow-legged Tinamou.
+Day 6: We’ll spend the morning in the dry forest near Lençois, looking for Pale-bellied Tyrant-Manakin, the recently split Ochre-backed Woodpecker, Black-capped Antwren, and the superb White-naped Jay among others.
+In the background of the songs and calls of more common birds we’ll probably hear the marvellous song of the Yellow-legged Tinamou.

 In the afternoon we’ll travel to the charming village of Mucugê.
-Just before arriving at our destination, we’ll look for birds in the open cerrado habitat, where we hope to see Rufous-winged Antshrike, Hooded Visorbearer, Wedge-tailed Grass-finch, and possibly even the uncommon Stripe-tailed Yellow-Finch.
+Just before arriving at our destination, we’ll bird open cerrado habitat, where we hope to see Rufous-winged Antshrike, Wedge-tailed Grass-finch, and possibly even the uncommon Stripe-tailed Yellow-Finch.
 Night in Mucugê.

 Near Boa Nova we’ll also visit rocky outcrops with spectacular cacti and fascinating euphorbia.
 Hopefully the cacti will be in bloom, as their flowers attract the sparkling Ruby-Topaz Hummingbird.
 With some luck and perseverance, we may even spot a Pygmy Nightjar hidden between the cacti.
 Night in Boa Nova.

-Day 7: After birding for a few hours near Boa Nova, we’ll begin our long drive toward the Serra Bonita Private Reserve.
+Day 10: After birding for a few hours near Boa Nova, we’ll begin our long drive toward the Serra Bonita Private Reserve.
 Located near the city of Camacan, the reserve was created by a consortium of owners to protect 2500 hectares of Brazilian Atlantic Forest.
 The reserve is perched on the top of steep mountains, and we’ll need 4x4 trucks to get there.
-We’ll stay at the Serra Bonita Lodge, run by famous entomologist Victor O. Becker and his wife, Clemira Souza.
-It will be memorable to spend two full days here, not only enjoying the unbroken forest and its birds but also meeting this wonderful couple.
-People interested in moths will be in moth-heaven and may even have a chance to see Victor’s impressive collection of 400,000+ specimens, including several thousand yet undescribed species.
+We’ll stay at the Serra Bonita Lodge, run by the famous entomologist Vitor O. Becker and his charming wife, Clemira Souza.
+It will be wonderful spending two full days here, not only enjoying the unbroken forest and its birds but also meeting that wonderful couple.
+People interested in moths will be in moth-heaven, and may even have a chance to visit his impressive collection of 400,000+ specimens, including several thousand yet undescribed species.

 We’ll end the day with a short visit to the nearby Estação Veracel Reserve, where we should see Red-browed and perhaps Blue-headed (Reinchenow’s) Parrots as they travel to their night roost.
 The chorus of tinamous is usually impressive, and perhaps we’ll even see one of these beautiful singers.
 At dusk we’ll hope to see a Short-tailed Nighthawk and at least hear the rare White-winged Potoo!
 Night in Porto Seguro.